lekhrajdinkar/solution-engineer/01_aws/03_database/01_RDS.md

     - no access/ssh
     - But `RDS custom` allow to access it  only for `SQL server` and `oracle` DB.
     - First disable automation mode, take snapshot, then access it
-    - RDS custom, allow some customization capabilities of underlying DB and OS (limited)

 ### 2.2 High Availability
 - Supports Multi-AZ (Availability Zone) deployments for fault tolerance.